MarcusCemes/image-processing-pipeline-website/docs/webpack/overview.md

 provides a webpack loader that adds the ability to import images directly into JavaScript.

-The imported image will be processed using a configured pipeline and the import will resolve into a JavaScript object containg information about the generated formats.
+The imported image will be processed using a configured pipeline and the import will resolve into a JavaScript object containing information about the generated formats.

-The advantage of using a loader over the CLI is that only images that are explictly imported are processed and appropriatly bundled along with other assets.
+The advantage of using a loader over the CLI is that only images that are explicitly imported are processed and appropriately bundled along with other assets.

 ```js title="Example using simple mode"
 import image from "path/to/image.jpg";